 What’s the worst part of going on vacation?
 For many of us, it’s the flight that gets us there.
 Flying on a holiday weekend is rarely anything other than a misery, but even traveling off-peak is far from enjoyable.

-Invasive pat-downs, frustrating baggage restrictions, lengthy delays, cramped seats, bad food, the list of annoyances is as long as the security lines – and yet, as bad as it is, for the majority of vacationers, it’s still preferable to spending a dozen hours behind the wheel.
+Invasive pat-downs, frustrating baggage restrictions, lengthy delays, cramped seats, bad food, the list of annoyances is as long as the security lines.
+As bad as it is, though, for the majority of vacationers it’s still preferable to spending a dozen hours behind the wheel.

 As cars will no longer need a driver’s seat, they can be redesigned for more comfort and flexibility.

 They could have lie-flat beds similar to business class airline seats, for example, or rotate to allow the passengers to chat or play games.